SubhajitGT/Simple-Todo-List/README.md

 # Simple-Todo-List
-made of HTML and CSS and the project is static in nature
+made of HTML and CSS and it is a static project.